NeRF: Neural Radiance Field in 3D Vision: A Comprehensive Review (Updated Post-Gaussian Splatting): Neural Radiance Field (NeRF) pre Gaussian Splatting

 \subsection{Unbounded Scene and Scene Composition}

-With attempts at applying NeRF models to outdoor scenes came a need to separate foreground and background.
+With attempts using NeRF models in outdoor scenes came a need to separate foreground and background, which may contain views of the sky or the horizon.
 These outdoor scenes also posed additional challenges in image-by-image variation in lighting and appearance.
 The models introduced in this section approached this problem using various methods, with many models adapting the latent conditioning via image-by-image appearance codes.
-Certain models in this research area also perform semantic or instance segmentation find applications in 3D semantic labelling.
+Certain models in this research area also perform semantic or instance segmentation to find applications in 3D semantic labeling.
+We also include a subsection of 4D NeRF methods built for scenes with dynamic objects, which often require some level of semantic understanding separating dynamic objects from static objects

-In \textbf{NeRF in the Wild (NeRF-W)} \cite{nerf2020_nerfw} (August 2020), Martin-Brualla et al. addressed two key issues of baseline NeRF models.
-Real-life photographs of the same scene can contain per-image appearance variations due to lighting conditions, as well as transient objects which are different in each image.
+In \textbf{NeRF in the Wild (NeRF-W)} (August 2020) \cite{nerf2020_nerfw}, Martin-Brualla et al. addressed two key issues of early NeRF models.
+Real-life photographs of the same scene can contain per-image appearance variations due to lighting conditions, as well as transient objects that differ in each image.
 The density MLP was kept fixed for all images in a scene.
 However, NeRF-W conditioned their color MLP on a per-image appearance embedding.
-Moreover, another MLP conditioned on per-image transient embedding predicted the color and density functions of transient objects.
+Moreover, another MLP conditioned on a per-image transient embedding predicted the color and density functions of transient objects.

-Zhang et al. developed the \textbf{NeRF++} \cite{nerf2020nerf++} (October 2020) model, which was adapted to generate novel views for unbound scenes, by separating the scene using a sphere.
-The inside of the sphere contained all foreground object and all fictitious cameras views, whereas the background was outside the sphere.
-The outside of the sphere was then reparametrized using as an inverted sphere space.
-Two separate NeRF models were trained, one for the inside the sphere and one for the outside.
+Zhang et al. developed the \textbf{NeRF++} (October 2020) \cite{nerf2020nerf++} model, which was adapted to generate novel views for unbounded scenes by separating the scene using a sphere.
+The inside of the sphere contained all foreground objects and all fictitious camera views, whereas the background was outside the sphere.
+The outside of the sphere was then reparameterized with radial inversion.
+Two separate NeRF models were trained, one for the inside of the sphere and one for the outside.
 The camera ray integral was also evaluated in two parts.